-- Ancillary Research Courses selected in consultation with your faculty advisor.
-Courses should be 600 or 700-level (6 units)
+- Selected in consultation with your faculty advisor.
+Courses should be 600 or 700-level.
+(6 units)

-- Field of Study/Discipline-specific Coursework selected in consultation your faculty advisor.
-Courses selected will construct a program progression pathway to develop expertise in a field of study or discipline. (i.e. teacher education, early childhood education, educational technology) (15 units)
+- Selected in consultation your faculty advisor.
+Courses selected will construct a program progression pathway to develop expertise in a field of study or discipline. (i.e. teacher education, early childhood education, educational technology).
+(15 units)

-- Additional Supporting Coursework selected in consultation your faculty advisor.
-Courses selected will augment your Curriculum and Instruction, Research, or Field of Study/Discipline-specific coursework (6 units)
+- Selected in consultation your faculty advisor.
+Courses selected will augment your Curriculum and Instruction, Research, or Field of Study/Discipline-specific coursework.
+(6 units)

 For more information about residency and other requirements that pertain to this degree, see the Doctoral Requirements Policy.